VanshPT/IntelliPaper/README.md

 - **🤖 RAG-Based Chatbot:** Ask questions about your saved papers!
 (This feature is currently under construction.)

 - **🔍 Custom Search Engine:** A robust search engine built from scratch that retrieves research papers based on contextual relevance, using advanced NLP and IR systems.
 Our search algorithm ranks papers based on a hybrid approach using BM25 and Cosine Similarity to ensure the best results for your query.
-For more details, check out our Search Engine Documentation! 🚀
+For more details, check out our Search Engine Documentation! 🚀 refer to our [Search Engine Documentation](SEARCH_ENGINE.md).

 ---